0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 contract.
 Speaking more generally, many companies experience poor returns in inflationary environments as many costs cannot be passed on.
 In addition, PE ratios also contract leading to poor performance eg MCD 1973->1979 the PE went 75->10 despite 25% earnings growth.

+### Asset Light
 There are alternative **'Asset-Light'** companies, that can perform well regardless economic circumstances, and benefit from indirect exposure to inflation drivers.
 These companies typically have **low fixed costs** (eg few employees) which would not increase by much in an inflationary environment.

+Horizon Kinetics noted many companies will suffer **margin compression**, with the primary cause due to employees requiring their salary to match inflation.
+Companies will need to increase salaries above inflation to have an (after tax) take home pay increase matching inflation.
+Assuming salaries start to fall into higher tax brackets, significant increases would be required.
+This squeezes their margins and makes them less profitable.
+Asset light business often have fewer employees, and so don't suffer the same problem.

 The asset light business creates lots of excess cash that can be re-invested.
 These companies usually  provide a product or service that is not widely available or easily reproducible.
-They have pricing power, in an inflationary environment they have the ability to increase prices without their costs increasing, resulting in margin expansion.
+They have pricing power, in an inflationary environment they have the ability to increase prices without their costs increasing, resulting in **margin expansion**.
 Exactly the type of company Russell Napier was discussing above.

-The bulk of the ideas below come from the work of Horizon Kinetics and their ETF which covers the same theme.

 ## Method